henryzt/Wear-Gesture-Launcher/README.md

 # Wear Gesture Launcher

+> Code was written when I was inexperienced, and haven't been updated recently.
+Bad code structure & commenting, deprecated use of code can be expected :/

  [View on Playstore](https://play.google.com/store/apps/details?id=com.format.gesturelauncher)

 Gesture launcher for Android Wear OS

 Forget about swiping that long list of small icons.
 Just tap, draw, and done!

 ## Key features: